-“Even though Wageningen has a lot of prejudices, I like it that it is a small city.
+“Even though outsiders think Wageningen is too small, I like it because it is a small city.
 The people are very open and it is easy to make new friends.
-Wageningen has a strong focus on sustainability and doing sports.
+Wageningen has a strong focus on sustainability and sports.
 This is something I like a lot!”

-“Now, after finishing this master, I can say that I do have the essential background and that I am able to link science with practice.
-My thesis was in the direction of eating behaviour.
-I looked whether consumers based their food choices on conscious or unconscious behaviour.
-For my internship I did something in the direction of public health because I like to transfer my knowledge to the public.
-I did research about the nutritional and overall status of elderly people in the eastern part of the Netherlands, questions as: how is their lifestyle, what do they appreciate in life?
-The answers to these questions will be used in a project about protein enriched meal for elderly people.”
+“Now, after finishing this MSc, I can say that I do have the essential background and that I am able to link science with practice.
+For my thesis I focused on consumers and whether elderly based their food choices on conscious or unconscious behaviour.
+For my internship I worked in the public health sector because I like to transfer my knowledge to the public.
+I researched the nutritional and overall status of elderly people in the eastern part of the Netherlands, asking them questions about their lifestyle and the things they appreciate in life.
+The answers to these questions will be used in a project about protein enriched meal for elderly.”

-“Currently I work as a trainee in the Evidence Management (DATA) unit of the EFSA, which is located in Parma, Italy.
-This unit deals with the collection and analysis of data on food consumption and chemical occurrence in food for exposure assessment at European level.
-In one of the projects in which I am working we analyse how much of a certain nutrient people consume and what the differences are between European countries.
+“After graduating I started working as a trainee in the Evidence Management (DATA) unit of the EFSA, which is located in Parma, Italy.
+In one of my projects we analyse how much of a certain nutrient people consume and what the differences are between European countries.
 We determine whether people are below or above the recommended daily allowances.
 Based on this we advise the Nutrition unit of the EFSA, which is responsible for writing a scientific advisory report.”

-“As a trainee in EFSA you have your own individual projects where you work on and once in a while you meet with your supervisor to discuss the progress of your work.
-Every day I meet new people and I learn new things, which I like a lot about this traineeship.
-I gain experience in a professional environment and can finally apply my knowledge into practice.
+“As a trainee in EFSA you have your own individual projects and once in a while you meet with your supervisor to discuss the progress of your work.
+Every day I meet new people and I learn new things,.
+I gain experience in a professional environment and can finally apply my knowledge in practice.
 Furthermore this traineeship allows me to develop on a personal level.
 Being abroad is a great experience.
-You improve your personal skills a lot when being in a country where you do not speak the language but where you need to arrange things such as a house.
-The trainees in EFSA, which are about 20 a year, come from all over Europe: Spain, Italy, France, Slovenia, Croatia, England and many more countries.
+You improve your personal skills a lot when you are in a country where you do not speak the language but where you need to arrange things such as a house.
+The trainees in EFSA about 20 a year, come from all over Europe: Spain, Italy, France, Slovenia, Croatia, England and many other countries.
 The diversity in nationalities is very interesting and I can recommend it to everyone!”